tektronix/tsp-toolkit/README.md

-# Keithley TSP® Toolkit Beta
+# Keithley TSP™ Toolkit

-Please note, this extension is still in Beta.
-We expect there will be issues or improvements.
-We would greatly appreciate any [feedback][tsp-toolkit-issues] on the GitHub repo for this project.
+This is an open source project from Keithley Instruments.
+We welcome any [feedback][tsp-toolkit-issues] on the GitHub repo for this project.

-The Keithley TSP® Toolkit is a [Visual Studio Code][code] extension that provides rich support for Keithley's Test Script Processor ([TSP][tsp]) technology to edit and execute scripts on TSP-enabled Keithley instruments.
+Keithley TSP™ Toolkit is a [Visual Studio Code][code] extension that provides rich support for Keithley's Test Script Processor ([TSP][tsp]) technology to edit and execute scripts on TSP-enabled Keithley instruments.
 The extension includes command-set documentation and language features such as syntax error detection and code navigation (provided by [sumneko.lua][sumneko]) as well as